 Katherine Smart is the cartographer partner for Author Adventures and has written and contributed photography in several state sections of this website including California, District of Columbia, New York, West Virginia, and Wisconsin.
-Offered presidential scholarships by several universities in recognition of her work, she selected the American University School of International Service Scholars Program for International Relations, followed by Boston University’s Postgraduate Certification Program.
+Offered presidential scholarships by several universities in recognition of her work, she recently graduated from the American University School of International Service Scholars Program for International Relations, followed by Boston University’s Postgraduate Certification Program.
 Along the way, she studied abroad at two major universities, gaining knowledge in multiple languages and international relations pertaining to four nations in the Southern Hemisphere.
 She is a member of two national honor societies and has tutored students in elementary through college in English.
 She has worked at several non-profit organizations around the globe as well as a community center, a law firm, and a leading e-commerce product corporation.
-Her literary articles have been published by Sojourners Magazine and can frequently be seen as a browser at independent bookstores in the Washington, D.C. area.
+Her literary articles have been published by Sojourners Magazine and can frequently be seen as a browser at independent bookstores in Washington, D.C.

 Additional contributors of writing, research, photography, and other resources are identified on the pages of their submissions.